vidhi96/vidhi96/README.md

 - 🔭 I’m currently working on github
 - 🌱 I’m currently learning python
-- 👯 I’m looking to collaborate on anchit
+- 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with anchit
+- 🤔 I’m looking for help with
-- 💬 Ask me about anchit
+- 💬 Ask me about
-- 📫 How to reach me: via anchit
+- 📫 How to reach me: via email
-- 😄 Pronouns: Anchit and Vidhi
+- 😄 Pronouns:
-- ⚡ Fun fact: Anchit weds Vidhi
+- ⚡ Fun fact: